 This is the truth.
 Whatever returns here is who serves your DNS.
 Examples:

-Step 2: Log in to the authoritative provider
+Step 2: Log in to that authoritative provider

-Edit DNS records there.
-The registrar panel may or may not have a DNS section — if the registrar’s nameservers aren’t the authoritative ones, that section is dead code.
+Edit DNS records there, not at the registrar.
+The registrar’s panel may still show a DNS section, but if the registrar’s nameservers are not the authoritative ones, that section is dead code and saving in it changes nothing.

 Before adding the new record, delete the old one for the same name.
-Don’t leave both.
+Do not leave both, or you re-create cause 2.

-Step 4: Add the new record per host requirements
+Step 4: Add the new record per your host’s requirements

 Step 5: Verify globally